COVID: Will India see a third wave in winter? | DW | 04.10.2021

 Other experts, however, are concerned by the low percentage of people who have received a second dose.

-"While vaccination is going on, remember that barely 20-25% of the adult population has received two doses, which by default leaves the rest of the population susceptible to the virus," said epidemiologist Kucheria.
+"While vaccination is going on, remember that barely 20-25% of the adult population has received two doses, which by default leaves the rest of the population susceptible to the virus," epidemiologist Kucheria said.

-Due to a comparatively low tally of coronavirus infections in the country, doctors say that a sense of complacency might have set in among the general population.
+Due to a comparatively low tally of coronavirus infections in the country at present, doctors say that a sense of complacency may have set in among the general population.
 Experts have cautioned people against laxity in virus-related protocols.

-"This is not the time time to let our guard down," said Kucheria.
+"This is not the time time to let our guard down," Kucheria said.
 "Everybody thinks we have had a bit of a break.
 Hunker down and stay on alert these next few months, because the chance of another wave coming is very high."